simsong/GWU_2022-01_DATS_6450_12/README.md

 ## Referencing
 Unless specifically noted otherwise, all studnet papers should be written in an academic neutral point of view style, similar to the way that a wikipedia article is written.

 1. Use a consistent reference style.
 If possible, please use the [ACM IN-TEXT CITATION STYLE](https://www.acm.org/publications/authors/reference-formatting), although other citation styles such as [IEEE](https://ieeeauthorcenter.ieee.org/wp-content/uploads/IEEE-Reference-Guide.pdf), or [Harvard](https://ieeeauthorcenter.ieee.org/wp-content/uploads/IEEE-Reference-Guide.pdf) are accepted.
 Students are encouraged to prepare their papers using LaTeX (for example, using Overleaf.com) to achieve a consistent reference style.
-Other reference options include [Zotero](https://zotero.org) and [ZoteroBib](https://zbib.org).
+Other reference options include [Zotero](https://zotero.org) and [ZoteroBib](https://zbib.org).  **A single URL is not an acceptable reference under any circumstances.**

 2. References must contain sufficient information to find them.
 Ideally, references should include a clickable URL.
 If your URL breaks across multiple lines, make sure that it still works!